-6.2.1.
-Modeling the initial access procedure
+690 6.2.1.
+Modeling the Initial Access Procedure

 Consider a burst of initial traffic arrivals for the duration of t{AP} .
 Fig. 6 illustrates the timing diagram with RA slots and arrivals.
 As explained earlier, the initial access procedure for NGDs, UDs, and NUDs follows the legacy RA process.
 Hence, a common analytical model is adopted as the baseline for analyzing these three types of devices.
-Based on a comprehensive analytical model proposed in [30] which provides sufficiently high accuracy for LTE-A RA processes, we present below our analysis tailored for performance evaluation of mMTC networks consisting of four types of devices according to the envisaged scenarios and the proposed schemes.

-Initial arrivals: The average number of device arrivals at the ith RA slot is calculated by the following equation where p(t) is based on Beta distribution and t_i is the starting time of the ith RA slot as explained in Section 3.
-The superscript of L_i^1 represents the initial arrival, i.e., j = 1.
+Based on a comprehensive analytical model proposed in [30] which provides sufficiently high accuracy for LTE-A RA processes, we present below our analysis tailored for performance evaluation of mMTC networks consisting of four types of devices according to the envisaged where p(t) is based on Beta distribution and t_i is the starting time of the i^{th} RA slot as explained in Sec.
+3. The superscript of L_i^1 represents the initial arrival, i.e., j = 1.
 Term \hat{L} in (4) denotes the total number of IoT devices based on each device type and the adopted access scheme, as illustrated in Table 2.
 Accordingly, the initial access device intensity at a given RA slot, L_i^1 , is the integration of the number of new device arrivals between the end points of the previous and current RA slots.